akazachk/vpc/README.md

 This code has been tested on Linux and Mac operating systems.
 It is assumed that the installer has some familiarity and comfort with running commands in the terminal.
 Root access may be needed to get the proper dependencies installed.
 If you do not have root access, contact your system adminstrator for support.

-You will need a compiler (`g++` on Linux and `clang` on Mac).
+You will need a compiler (typically `g++` on Linux and `clang` on Mac).
 Some of the scripts use `bash`, but can probably be adapted to other shells.
 Your `bash` version should be at least version 4.
 Recently, MacOS comes with `zsh` instead of `bash`, and most of the time this should be fine, but if needed, use `homebrew` to install `bash` (via `homebrew install bash`).

 The VPC code relies on [Cbc](https://github.com/coin-or/Cbc), which is installed via the [`setup/install_coin.sh`](setup/install_coin.sh) script.
 The script requires you to have `wget`.

 The project was previously extensively tested with Cbc version 2.9 (up to revision 2376 in the subversion history), though this backwards compatibility is no longer actively maintained.
 Performance in the main/trunk and 2.10 versions has been more unstable.
 Specifically, Cbc version 2.10 will probably *not* work.
-See the related GitHub issue [#12](https://github.com/akazachk/vpc/issues/12).
+See the related issue [#12](https://github.com/akazachk/vpc/issues/12).
 In particular, as of 2020/03/27, we need to compile the development branch of Cbc with `SAVE_NODE_INFO` defined (using `ADD_CXXFLAGS="-DSAVE_NODE_INFO"`) to enable access to the `parentNode` code in `CbcModel`.
 In addition, if the Cbc commit is before [0f6ffed](https://github.com/coin-or/Cbc/commit/0f6ffed4c26daaf75edac2f87b70f3cc40cb12fd), we need to comment out the line `currentNode_ = NULL` in `CbcModel.cpp` around [line CbcModel.cpp:15392](https://github.com/coin-or/Cbc/blob/53f34cfea21360091608b02a041a962b2be7d6bc/src/CbcModel.cpp#L15390-L15391).

 For Cbc, you may need `gfortran`, `pkg-conf`, `LAPACK`, and `BLAS`.
 It may also be necessary to use `--with-cplex=false` as an option in the `coinbrew` commands, if [Osi](https://github.com/coin-or/Osi)'s configure script detects the CPLEX library through `CPXgetstat` but the CPLEX include directory is not found (see https://github.com/coin-or/coinbrew/issues/49).